-Compliance ensures that the following information is provided to the PRA and FCA as part of the submission for approval: the responsibilities and competences required in the role; the method used by the Company to select a candidate; the due diligence conducted on the candidate; and the rationale for the Company's conclusions that the candidate is the right person for the job.
+Risk & Compliance team reviews all information provided to the PRA and FCA as part of the submission for approval.
+This could include the responsibilities and competences required in the role; the method used by the firm to select a candidate; the due diligence conducted on the candidate; and the rationale for the firm's conclusions that the candidate is the right person for the job.